Understanding your health

 What to do at home for a concussion?

-Treatment parameters vary from person to person because no two concussions are identical.
+The treatment of concussions involves several steps.
+Treatment parameters vary from person to person because no two concussions are alike.

-The first thing to do immediately when a concussion is suspected is to have relative rest for 24 to 72 hours.
+The first thing to do immediately when you suspect a concussion is to rest for 24 to 72 hours.

 During this period:

-• Make sure you are accompanied and monitored by a loved one.
+• Ensure that you are accompanied and supervised by a loved one.

 • Avoid any situation that could lead to an impact or acceleration to the head.